When investigating the solar option take into

 - Are you in a hurricane zone?
 You will require new poles.

 - If you own the poles, are your existing poles designed to take the additional weight and size of a solar lighting upgrade?
 Unless you have wood poles the answer is: most likely not.
 You likely will require new poles.
 We do have one option, the Stealth 40, that can work with the existing top of pole-mounted fixtures.

-- You have a few pole options but the most cost-effective option is a direct burial.
+- You have a few pole options but the most cost-effective option is direct burial.
 Direct burial poles do not require concrete or foundation.
-Composite fiberglass and Aluminum direct burial poles are the best looking non-maintenance options we supply.
+Composite fiberglass and Aluminum direct burial poles are the best-looking non-maintenance options we supply.

 - What fixture look do you want?
 If you are seeking to go with the existing ornamental look and feel, we recommend staying with your utility.
 The upfront cost for ornamental fixtures is prohibitive for HOA’s.
 If you are open to a more progressive look this is where you can save a lot of money and even upgrade to a brighter option.

 - How are you going to manage the unloading of light poles?